 Most restaurants have two major categories of employees: managers and hourly staff.
 Some very small restaurants operate with hourly supervisors rather than salaried managers.
 Staff like line cooks, servers, and bartenders generally work part time and are paid hourly.

 Even if your restaurant is small, you may need additional managers to supplement the work you do as an owner.
-Depending on the type of restaurant you have and the role you play in the daily operation, the types of front and back of house managers that you need will vary.
-Typically managers in the back of house are some type of chef.
+Depending on the type of restaurant you have and the role you play in the daily operation, the types of restaurant managers in the front and back of house you need will vary.
+Typically, managers in the back of house are some type of chef.

-Word-of-mouth referrals from other restaurant owners is a great way to find restaurant managers with relevant experience.
-If you are located in a city with lots of restaurants, using industry specific job sites like Culinary Agents and Poached Jobs can save you administrative time.
+Word-of-mouth referrals from other restaurant owners are a great way to find restaurant managers with relevant experience.
+If you are located in a city with lots of restaurants, using industry-specific job sites like Culinary Agents and Poached Jobs can save you administrative time.
 In smaller markets with fewer hospitality professionals, a tool like Indeed’s resume search tool can be a great way to scan resumes for relevant experience.